-Just by reading the explanation above, we’re pretty sure you start seeing chaos, anxiety knocks on your door, and you begin feeling lost in a labyrinth.
+Just by reading the explanation above, I’m pretty sure you start seeing chaos, anxiety knocks on your door, and you begin feeling lost in a labyrinth.

-Right now, we’ll describe how we’ve implemented the solution to this situation so that you can get inspired, removing all those negative emotions from your life.
+Right now, I’ll describe how I’ve implemented the solution to this situation so that you can get inspired, removing all those negative emotions from your life.

 Task Micro-Management Implementation